-THIS MANAGEMENT INFORMATION CIRCULAR IS BEING FURNISHED IN CONNECTION WITH THE SOLICITATION BY MANAGEMENT OF XTRA-GOLD RESOURCES CORP. ("Xtra-Gold" or the "Company") of proxies to be used at the annual general and special meeting (the "Meeting") of shareholders (the "Shareholders") and any adjournments thereof, to be held on Friday, June 14, 2024 at 11:00 a.m.
+THIS MANAGEMENT INFORMATION CIRCULAR IS BEING FURNISHED IN CONNECTION WITH THE SOLICITATION BY MANAGEMENT OF XTRA-GOLD RESOURCES CORP. ("Xtra-Gold" or the "Company") of proxies to be used at the annual general meeting (the "Meeting") of shareholders (the "Shareholders") and any adjournments thereof, to be held on Thursday, July 31, 2025 at 10:00 a.m.
 (Eastern Standard Time).
 Xtra-Gold will hold the meeting in a virtual only format, which will be conducted via conference call.
 Shareholders and duly appointed proxyholders can attend the Meeting by dialing the conference call number set forth in the enclosed Notice of Meeting (the "Notice of Meeting").